5 Best CFD Brokers & Trading

 11. CFD trading losses can be used to compensate against other profits gained from assets, income etc. for Capital Gains Tax whereas in spread betting you cannot use losses to counterbalance profits made from other assets and income.

-There are both advantages and disadvantages of CFD trading as well as spread betting, but sometimes spread betting is preferred due to no compensations and low to no taxes on spread bets which are usually applicable on CFDs.
+There are both advantages and disadvantages of CFD trading as well as spread betting, but sometimes spread betting is preferred due to no compensations and low to no taxes on spread bets which are usually applicable to CFDs.
 There are risks involved where money is involved so be wise.

 Full Disclosure: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money